Willie169/Android-Non-Root/README.md

 UseBridges 0
 ```

-* Turn both **Tor** and **DNSCrypt** of **InviZible Pro** on.
-* **Note**: Some services may crash when routing traffic through `tor` (set in **Using SOCKS5 proxy** in **TrackerControl**), change the **Exit nodes** to the service's country or region of publication in **InviZible Pro** may help.
-Otherwise, you may try disabling monitoring that app or stopping **Using SOCKS5 proxy** in **TrackerControl**, which compromise your privacy to some degree.
+Some services may crash when routing traffic through Tor, changing the `Exit nodes` in InviZible Pro may help; otherwise, you may try to disable monitoring that app or toggle off `Use SOCKS5 proxy` in TrackerControl, which however compromise your privacy to some degree.

-### Use Tor but not DNSCrypr of InviZible Pro
+### Configure TrackerControl and InviZible Pro for DNSCrypt Only

-If you want to use Tor but not DNSCrypr of **InviZible Pro** with **TrackerControl**, do below modification on configuration of both DNSCrypt and Tor above:
+To use DNSCrypt but not Tor of InviZible Pro with TrackerControl, there are below differences in the configuration compared with both DNSCrypt and Tor in above section.

+#### Configure TrackerControl

+1. Turn on TrackerControl as the VPN service of the device.
+2. Go to TrackerControl.
+3. Disable `Monitoring` of InviZible Pro (`pan.alexander.tordnscrypt.stable`).
+4. Go to the `Settings` > `Advanced options`.
+5. Turn on `Block Trackers on UDP`.
+6. Tap `Port forwarding`.
+7. Tap `⊕`.
+Set `protocol` as `UDP`, `Source port` to `53`, `Destination address` to `127.0.0.1`, `Destination port` to the port you configure DNSCrypt of InviZible pro to listen to (`5354` by default), and `Destination app` to `nobody`.
+8. Tap `⊕`.
+Set `protocol` as `TCP`, `Source port` to `53`, `Destination address` to `127.0.0.1`, `Destination port` to the port you configure DNSCrypt of InviZible pro to listen to (`5354` by default), and `Destination app` to `nobody`.
+9. Set first (above)` VPN DNS` as `9.9.9.9`.
+10. Set second (below) `VPN DNS` as `149.112.112.112`.
+11. Set where to validate the internet connection in `Validate at` if you want, `www.f-droid.org` for example.
+12. Block unwanted trackers and set other things if you want.

+#### Configure InviZible Pro

+1. Change to `Proxy mode` by tapping the `⋮` button in the upper right corner and select that option.
+2. Go to `Fast settings`.
+3. Turn on `Autostart DNSCrypt` if you want.
+4. Set `Delay`, `DNSCrypr servers`, `Bridges`, whether to `Spoof SNI`, etc. if needed.
+5. Go to `Common Settings` and turn on `Prevent device sleep` if needed.
-* Go to **Port forwarding** in **TrackerControl**
+6. Go to `DNSCrypt Settings`.
-* Delete all forwardings to port `5354`.
-* Add `UDP 53>/127.0.0.1:`the port you configure **Resolve DNS** to listen to in **Tor Settings** in **InviZible Pro** (`5400` by default) `nobody`.
-* Add `TCP 53>/127.0.0.1:`the port you configure **Resolve DNS** to listen to in **Tor Settings** in **InviZible Pro** (`5400` by default) `nobody`.
-* Delete (set to empty) both **VPN DNS** in **TrackerControl**.
-* Turn on Tor but not DNSCrypt in **InviZible Pro**.
+7. Go to `Listen port` and set it to the port TrackerControl forwarding UDP and TCP of port `53` to (`5354` by default).
+8. Set `Require DNSSEC`, `Require no log`, and `Require no filter` if you want.
+9. Turn on `Force TCP` if you want.
+10. Turn on `Query logging` and `Suspicious logging` if you want.
+16. Turn on `DNSCrypt`.

-### Use DNSCrypr But not Tor of InviZible Pro
+### Configure TrackerControl and InviZible Pro for Tor Only

-If you want to use DNSCrypr But not Tor of **InviZible Pro** with **TrackerControl**, do below modification on configuration of both DNSCrypt and Tor above:
+To use Tor but not DNSCrypr of InviZible Pro with TrackerControl, there are below differences in the configuration compared with both DNSCrypt and Tor in above section.

-* Turn off **Use SOCKS5 proxy** in **TrackerControl**.
-* Turn off **Outbound prxoy** in **DNSCrypt Settings** in **InviZible Pro**.
-* Turn on DNSCrypt but not Tor in **InviZible Pro**.
+#### Configure TrackerControl

+1. Turn on TrackerControl as the VPN service of the device.
+2. Go to TrackerControl.
+3. Disable `Monitoring` of InviZible Pro (`pan.alexander.tordnscrypt.stable`).
+4. Go to the `Settings` > `Advanced options`.
+5. Turn on `Block Trackers on UDP`.
+6. Set the `SOCKS5 address` to `127.0.0.1`.
+7. Set the `SOCKS port` to the port you've configured Tor to use in InviZible Pro (`9050` by default).
+8. Enable the `Use SOCKS5 proxy` option.
+9. Tap `Port forwarding`.
+10. Tap `⊕`.
+Set `protocol` as `UDP`, `Source port` to `53`, `Destination address` to `127.0.0.1`, `Destination port` to the `Forwarding rules` in `DNSCrypt Settings` of InviZible Pro (`5400` by default), and `Destination app` to `nobody`.
+11. Tap `⊕`.
+Set `protocol` as `TCP`, `Source port` to `53`, `Destination address` to `127.0.0.1`, `Destination port` to the `Forwarding rules` in `DNSCrypt Settings` of InviZible Pro (`5400` by default), and `Destination app` to `nobody`.
+12. Set first (above)` VPN DNS` as `9.9.9.9`.
+13. Set second (below) `VPN DNS` as `149.112.112.112`.
+14. Set where to validate the internet connection in `Validate at` if you want, `www.f-droid.org` for example.
+15. Block unwanted trackers and set other things if you want.

+#### Configure InviZible Pro

+1. Change to `Proxy mode` by tapping the `⋮` button in the upper right corner and select that option.
+2. Go to `Fast settings`.
+3. Turn on `Autostart Tor` if you want.
+4. Set `Delay`, `DNSCrypr servers`, `Bridges`, whether to `Spoof SNI`, etc. if needed.
+5. Go to `Common Settings` and turn on `Prevent device sleep` if needed.
+6. Go to `Tor settings`.
+14. Set `Nodes`, `Proxy`, etc. if you want.
+Make sure the `SOCKS port` is coordinated with the `SOCKS proxy` in TrackerControl and the `DNS port` is coordinated with the `Port forwarding` rules in TrackerControl.
+15. Set other things if you want.
+16. Turn on `Tor`.

 ### Check Whether the Tor Route Setup Is Successful

 * Go to <https://check.torproject.org> to check if your Tor route succeeded.
 If yes, you will see "Congratulations.
-This browser is configured to use Tor." (assume the page's language is set to English).
+This browser is configured to use Tor." or similar massage in other languages.
 * Go to <https://whatismyipaddress.com> (not open source), <https://ipcheck.ing>, or other IP checking websites to see wether it's your device's IP.
-If not, your Tor route is successful.
+If not, your Tor route is probably successful.
 * Go to <https://www.dnsleaktest.com> (not open source), <https://ipcheck.ing>, or other DNS leak testing websites to check if there is a DNS leak.
-You will see the DNS servers you set in **DNSCrypt Settings** in **InviZible Pro** instead of your ISP's servers if there's no DNS leak.
+You will see the DNS servers you set in DNSCrypt Settings in InviZible Pro instead of your ISP's servers if there's no DNS leak.

-### Use Invizible Pro without TrackerControl
+### Configure InviZible Pro to Block Trackers without TrackerControl

-* Change to **VPN mode** by tap the 3-point button in the upper right corner.
+* Change to `VPN mode` by tapping the `⋮` button in the upper right corner and select that option.

----

-## Tor Browser

-### Install Tor Browser

-You can install **Tor Browser** from **Google Play**: <https://play.google.com/store/apps/details?id=org.torproject.torbrowser>.

-### Introduction of Tor

-Tor is a free overlay network for enabling anonymous communication.
-Built on free and open-source software and more than seven thousand volunteer-operated relays worldwide, users can have their Internet traffic routed via a random path through the network.

-Using Tor makes it more difficult to trace a user's Internet activity by preventing any single point on the Internet (other than the user's device) from being able to view both where traffic originated from and where it is ultimately going to at the same time.
-This conceals a user's location and usage from anyone performing network surveillance or traffic analysis from any such point, protecting the user's freedom and ability to communicate confidentially.

-Key Features of Tor:

-* Anonymity: Tor allows users to browse the internet anonymously by routing their internet traffic through a network of volunteer-operated servers called nodes or relays.
-Each relay only knows the IP address of the previous and next node, making it difficult to trace the origin of the traffic.
-* Onion Routing: The name "Onion Router" comes from the way data is encrypted in layers, similar to the layers of an onion.
-When data is sent through the Tor network, it is encrypted multiple times, and each node decrypts a layer before passing it on to the next, protecting user privacy.
-* Access to .onion Sites: Tor allows users to access hidden services with .onion domain names, which are not reachable through standard web browsers.
-These sites often provide additional privacy and anonymity.
-* Bypass Censorship: Tor can help users bypass censorship and access restricted content by routing traffic through nodes in different countries.
-* Privacy Tools: The Tor Browser, based on Mozilla Firefox, comes preconfigured with privacy enhancements, making it easier for users to maintain anonymity while browsing.

-The **Tor Browser** for Android is a mobile version of the Tor Browser that utilizes **Mozilla Firefox** for Android codebase.

-### NoScript Security Suite

-**NoScript** (or **NoScript Security Suite**) is a free and open-source extension for Firefox- and Chromium-based web browsers, written and maintained by Giorgio Maone, a software developer and member of the Mozilla Security Group.
-By default, NoScript blocks active (executable) web content, which can be wholly or partially unblocked by allowlisting a site or domain from the extension's toolbar menu or by clicking a placeholder icon.
-It is recommended to enable NoScript for all Tor sites unless you fully trust it.
+* Settings for DNSCRypt and Tor, DNSCrypr only, and Tor only remain the same as the above counterparts that is used with TrackerControl except that those parts coordinated with `Port forwarding` of TrackerControl are no longer needed.

 ---